IntAIEdu/PRAT/data/case-study-ML/PREAP-datasets-versions/dataset_v3/README.md

 'concept_list_automatically_extracted.txt': list of concepts  automatically extracted using T2K (see http://www.italianlp.it/demo/t2k-text-to-knowledge).

-'GOLD-PR_v3_concepts': list of concepts manually created by annotators meanwhile annotating PRs starting from a list of concepts automatically extracted (i.e., one-shot annotation of concepts and PRs).
+'GOLD-PR_v3_concepts': list of concepts manually created by annotators meanwhile annotating PRs starting from a list of concepts automatically extracted (i.e., simultaneous manual annotation of concepts and PRs).

 'GOLD-PR_v3_pairsOnly.tsv': the list of concept pairs marked as PRs during annotation.
 Note that only manually created pairs are included: non-PRs and transitive pairs are are to be acquired as described in Alzetta et al., 2019, 'Prerequisite or Not Prerequisite?
 That’s the Problem!
 An NLP-based Approach for Concept Prerequisites Learning', CLiC-it 2019.